 To facilitate flexibility, the parties should be permitted to tailor any requirement or step in the arbitration process to their specific, mutually agreed needs.

-Each party may elect to be represented by a person of their choice, who need not be an attorney.
+Each party may be represented by a person of their choice, who need not be an attorney.

 Except when presenting their case during the hearing, parties should be prohibited from communicating with the arbitrator(s) prior to or during the arbitration process.

+The parties should be encouraged to agree on the appointment of a single arbitrator.
+In the event the parties cannot agree on the appointment of a single arbitrator, the arbitral tribunal shall appoint the sole arbitrator from a pre-defined list of arbitrators.
+Either party may elect that a three-person panel be constituted, in which case each party is to elect an arbitrator from the available list, and the third (presiding) arbitrator shall be chosen from the available list by the parties’ designated arbitrators.

-In general, the parties should be encouraged to use a single arbitrator; a three-person panel should be used only in cases where the parties cannot agree on an arbitrator.
-The rules for when three arbitrators may be used and how they are to be selected must be clear (TBD) .
-Consideration should be given to publishing and periodically updating a list of potential arbitrators who are recognized as experts in domains name issues*.
+Consideration should be given to publishing a list of potential arbitrators who are recognized as experts in domains name issues.

 Arbitrators should observe specific rules of evidence, similar to those applicable to court proceedings.